jneurock/rocky-codes/src/content/pages/my-approach.md

 #### Breaking Things Down

-Let me define "people-centric" and "sustainable".
+Let me define “people-centric” and “sustainable”.

 ##### People-centric

-By "people-centric", I mean an approach where team members’ foundational needs are met and always remain a high priority.
+By “people-centric”, I mean an approach where team members’ foundational needs are met and always remain a high priority.
 This is so important that sometimes we need to take a break from developing and shipping software to get back on track; a frightening concept for a lot of people I’ve encountered.
 But